cloudwego/localsession/README.md

 Both implementations are **Concurrent Safe**.

 ### SessionManager
 SessionManager is a global manager of sessions.
-Through `BindSession()` and `CurSession()` methods it provides, you can transmit your session within the thread implicitly, without using explicit codes like `CallXXX(context.Context, args....)`.
+Through `BindSession()` and `CurSession()` methods it provides, you can transmit your session within the thread implicitly, without using explicit codes like `CallXXX(context.Context, args...)`.
 ```go
 import (
 	"context"